Setting Up DYNAMIC DNS and DHCP

 #mv dhclient-script isc-dhcp-2.0/

-#mv /usr/local/sbin/dhclient-script dhclient-script
+#mv /usr/local/sbin/dhclient-script

 #mv /usr/local/sbin/dhclient dhclient